 On this edition of the Forgottonia Project, we try to deepen our understanding about the rural opioid epidemic that has plagued many of our communities in Forgottonia.
-To help us do this, we talk to local activist Sue Tisdale.
+To help us do this, we talked to local activist Sue Tisdale.

 by WIU Sociology Instructor and Guest Contributor Allyssa (Hall) Anderson The definition of self- care is “the practice of taking action to preserve or improve one's own health” (Oxford languages).
 We’ve probably all heard this term enough over 2020.
 As an Instructor of Sociology, my Sociological Imagination influences everything I see, read, and hear.
 It …

 On this edition of the Forgottonia Project, we had the privilege of speaking with Mr. Matt Meacham, program manager and director of statewide engagement at the IL Humanities.
 We asked Matt what the humanities are and how they can help bridge our rural-urban divide.
-We hope you enjoy our conversation.
+We hope you enjoy our conversation